maucejo/slydekit/docs/.calepin/runtime/notebook/render.typ

   if chunk == none {
     panic("calepin results do not contain label `" + label + "`")
   }
-  // Relocation-specific choices must win over the serialized chunk options,
+  // Relocation-specific choices must win over the serialized chunk options
-  // especially for HTML where `_merge-result-options` restores every stored
+  // that `_merge-result-options` restores.
-  // display option.
   let opts = _merge-result-options(opts, chunk) + _relocation-override-values(overrides)
   // `results: "hide"` only suppresses a chunk's own inline render.
 Reaching
   // `_render-results` at all (e.g. through a `#calepin.results` relocation)